andgate/noggin/docs/FEATURES.md

 ### Submission Review

 - **Detailed Feedback**:
   Users can view a quiz submission and see the questions, their answers, correct or expected responses, and instructor feedback.

-This allows users to review their quiz submission graded by the AI.
+- **Re-evaluation**:
+  Users can request new AI-powered evaluations of their submissions at any time, receiving updated feedback and grades.

 ---